Sam Montgomery

-Sidney Sammual Montgomery (born May 25, 1990) is a former American football defensive end.
-He previously played in the Canadian Football League (CFL) and before that the National Football League (NFL), into which he was drafted by the Houston Texans in the third round of the 2013 NFL Draft.
-He played college football at Louisiana State University, where he earned All-American recognition.
+Sidney Sammual Montgomery (born May 25, 1990) is an American former professional football defensive end.
+He was selected by the Houston Texans in the third round of the 2013 NFL draft.
+He played college football for the LSU Tigers, where he earned All-American recognition.

-Early years
+Early life

 Montgomery was born in Greenwood, South Carolina.
 He attended Greenwood High School, and played for the Greenwood Eagles high school football team.

 Montgomery also ran track and field in addition to football.
 He was a member of the high school relay team.
 He ran a personal best time of 11.34 seconds in the 100 meters at the 2009 Regional 1 Class AAAA.
 He also competed in the shot put, he finished 4th with a throw of 14.20 meters.

 Considered a four-star recruit by 247Sports.com, Montgomery was listed as the No. 3 weak-side defensive end in the nation in 2009.